VoxForge/voxforge.github.io/en/acoustic_model/recipe/Download.md

 ### Step 4 - Compile & Install HTK

+!!!!! todo also need to install HDecode for Neural Network compile...

 ### Compiler version

 If you have a newer version of the gcc compiler (version 4 or above), you will need to install gcc version 3.4 compatibility modules so that HTK will compile properly.
 Use gcc's version command to see which version is installed on your system: